AtomicString/issue-tracker/README.md

-# issue-tracker
+# Issue Tracker
 A fully decked out Devops project using the minimal base of an Issue Tracker

+# Technologies
+uses Ansible, Maven, Jenkins, Springboot, Graphana, and Docker